awsdocs/amazon-ec2-user-guide/doc_source/install-LAMP.md

   Here, httpd is `on` in runlevels 2, 3, 4, and 5 \(which is what you want to see\)\.

-  If the httpd process is not running, repeat the steps described in [Step 1: Prepare the LAMP Server](#prepare-lamp-server-alami)\.
+  If the httpd process is not running, repeat the steps described in [Step 1: Prepare the LAMP server](#prepare-lamp-server-alami)\.
 + **Is the firewall correctly configured?**

   If you are unable to see the Apache test page, check that the security group you are using contains a rule to allow HTTP \(port 80\) traffic\.
 For information about adding an HTTP rule to your security group, see [Adding rules to a security group](working-with-security-groups.md#adding-security-group-rule)\.